Lilo & Stitch: Development

 During a karaoke dinner at the Walt Disney World Swan Resort, Schumacher asked Sanders, "Is there anything you would like to develop?"
 Sanders remembered the children's book project he had initially developed.
 At his next meeting, Sanders pitched a remote, nonurban location, with Stitch crash-landing into a forest and interacting entirely with woodland animals, being ostracized by them, and living on his own at a farm in rural Kansas.
 But Schumacher suggested that Stitch should interact with people, instead: "The animal world is already alien to us.
 So, if you want to get the best contrast between this monster and the place where it lives, I would recommend you set it in a human world."
-Sanders eventually, albeit inadvertently, revisited his idea of a creature bonding with animals in a forest years later with DreamWorks Animation's The Wild Robot (2024).
+Sanders later revisited his forest-creature concept in The Wild Robot (2024).

 For three straight days in his Palm Springs, Florida, hotel room, Sanders created a 29-page pitch book drawing conceptual sketches and outlining the film's general story.
 He initially revised it by adding a boy character, but as the character of Stitch evolved, Sanders decided he needed to be contrasted with a female character: "I think Stitch represented a male character, so the balance would be to put him with a little girl.
 We wanted someone who was going to be in conflict with Stitch, and we realized a little boy might be a comrade."
 Sanders then glanced at a map of Hawaii on his wall, and recalling he had recently vacationed there, he relocated the story there.
 Not well versed in Hawaiian culture, Sanders turned to a vacation roadmap, and found the names "Lilo Lane" and "Nani" there.
 After finishing the booklet, he shipped it to Burbank, and Schumacher approved the pitch with one condition: "it has to look like you drew it."

 Writing

-"Animation has been set so much in ancient, medieval Europe — so many fairy tales find their roots there, that to place it in Hawaii was kind of a big leap.
-But that choice went to color the entire movie, and rewrite the story for us."
+Animation has been set so much in ancient, medieval Europe—so many fairy tales find their roots there, that to place it in Hawaii was kind of a big leap.
+But that choice went to color the entire movie, and rewrite the story for us.